lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 How to Launch
 -------------

 To launch Power Management from the menu :menuselection:`Preferences --> LXQt settings --> Power Management`.
-The Power Management icon that looks like a yellow cirlce with a black lightning bolt.
+The Power Management icon that looks like a yellow circle with a black lightning bolt.
 You can also run

 .. code::